U.S. warns citizens in Israel of rocket fire risk

 But aside from a one-day closure of a ski resort in the occupied Golan Heights on the Syrian frontier after Friday’s attack on Soleimani, there has been no sign of any disruption of normal life in Israel.

-Reporting by Stephen Farrell and Jeffrey Heller; Editing by Andrew Heavens
+Reporting by Stephen Farrell and Jeffrey Heller; Editing by Andrew Heavens and Timothy Heritage